danibarker/WordSmith/README.md

   	4. Register a new application, Name is not important, it isn't shown anywhere except in your applications list

-  	5. Paste the oauth you got earlier, you'll also need to put this into config.dat (just open in notepad or similar)
+  	5. Paste the oauth you got earlier, you'll also need to put this into config.json (just open in notepad or similar)

   	6. Choose Chat Bot for Category